elizhahn/karaoke-stretch-api/README.md

 ## Future Iterations

-  - Create endpoints to complete CRUD --> we would need a POST, PUT and DELETE request, ideally for creating new databases to store new users' data, update that data, or delete the data altogether
+  - Create endpoints to complete CRUD --> we would need a POST, PUT and DELETE request, ideally for creating new PostgreSQL tables to store new users' data, update that data, or delete the data altogether
   - Find a way to utilize the GET request that returns an individual song's set of genres